tradestatistics/documentation/docs/index.md

 ## Code

-We made all the scripts available under the [Trade Statistics Organization](https://github.com/tradestatistics).
+We made all the scripts available on [GitHub](https://github.com/tradestatistics).
 Pull requests and new ideas are always welcome!

 ## Contact